 - Carry out an audit.
 Review your outgoings and incoming revenue.
 This will highlight any costs that seem particularly high and any parts of the business where your revenue has inexplicably dropped.

 - Reduce your stock.
-Consider whether you can cut back on the level of stock you hold.
+Consider whether you can cut back the level of stock you hold.
 Can you get hold of or manufacture items quickly enough to satisfy customer orders without having goods sitting in storage for long periods?
 Aim to keep just enough stock to service your customers' needs.

 - Protect against currency fluctuations.
-If you do any business overseas, protect your business from adverse exchange rate fluctuations by trading in pounds where possible, setting up a foreign exchange bank account or drawing up a forward contract with your bank (buying an amount of currency at an agreed exchange rate on a fixed date).
+If you do any business overseas, protect your company from adverse exchange rate fluctuations by trading in pounds where possible, setting up a foreign exchange bank account or drawing up a forward contract with your bank (buying an amount of currency at an agreed exchange rate on a fixed date).

 - Keep on assessing.
 Review your spending regularly and keep seeking ways to improve income.
 Make sure you regularly take stock of where costs can be trimmed and your revenue boosted.